jiffyclub/scipy-2013-git-testing/git/local/Readme.md

     $ git diff HEAD -- [path]

-To see what IS staged for commit (that is, what will be committed if you type git commit without the -a flag), you can try :
+To see what IS staged for commit you can try :

     $ git diff --cached